pnzr00t/remove-text-from-image/README.md

 ## Additionl info
 ### A lot of memory usage
-This script use a lot of memory, so i remommended restart you service and use gunicorn version
+This script use a lot of memory, so i recommended restart you service and use gunicorn version

 ### Uvicorn service memory learning
 Use gunicorn version and set properly  `--max-requests COUNT` COUNT parameter (according of you RAM capacity)